thunderbird/thunderbird-android/docs/architecture/feature-modules.md

 functionality of the application.
 This document provides an overview of the main feature modules, how they are split into subfeatures, and how the application can be extended with additional features.

+## 📏 Feature Module Best Practices

+When developing new feature modules or extending existing ones, follow these best practices:

+1. **API-First Design**: Define clear public interfaces before implementation
+2. **Single Responsibility**: Each feature module should have a single, well-defined responsibility
+3. **Minimal Dependencies**: Minimize dependencies between feature modules
+4. **Proper Layering**: Follow Clean Architecture principles within each feature
+5. **Testability**: Design features to be easily testable in isolation
+6. **Documentation**: Document the purpose and usage of each feature module
+7. **Consistent Naming**: Follow the established naming conventions
+8. **Feature Flags**: Use feature flags for gradual rollout and A/B testing
+9. **Accessibility**: Ensure all features are accessible to all users
+10. **Internationalization**: Design features with internationalization in mind

+By following these guidelines, the Thunderbird for Android application can maintain a clean, modular architecture while expanding its functionality to meet user needs.

 ## 📋 Feature Module Overview

 The application is composed of several core feature modules, each responsible for a specific aspect of the